back to top

 • Next, choose the visibility settings as we did above for smartphones.

-• That’s it; Nearby Share is enabled on your PC.
+• That’s it, Nearby Share is enabled on your PC.

 Alternatively, you can do the same thing in Google Chrome.
 Linux users may have difficulty getting Nearby Share to work on their devices.
 For them, Chrome is the only tool that helps them.
-Navigate to the Chrome flags website, search for “nearby share,” click it, and enable the toggle.
+Navigate to the Chrome flag website, search for “nearby share,” click it, and enable the toggle.
 Now, you can do it through Chrome whenever you want to share.

 You have now enabled Nearby Share on all your devices.
 The next question is how to make use of this feature.
 Without use, such enabling is just a waste.
 As a result, we have reviewed different sharing cases and prepared a set of steps you can use on any device to share.